 Nick Dorrell originally trained as a pharmacist, obtaining a Bachelor of Pharmacy degree from the University of Bath in 1988 and completing his pre-registration training at King's College Hospital in 1989.
 After two years working in hospital pharmacy, he returned to Bath to study DNA repair in Escherichia coli, completing his PhD in 1993.
 He joined Brendan Wren's research group at St Bartholomew's Hospital in January 1994, working on many different aspects of bacterial pathogenicity of Brucella species, Yersinia species and Helicobacter pylori.
 He joined the LSHTM in July 1999 and is continuing to study the pathogenicity of both H. pylori and predominantly Campylobacter jejuni.

-In September 2016, Nick has taken on the role of Taught Programme Director for the Faculty of Infectious & Tropical Diseases, with oversight of teaching on all the MSc Programmes, Short Courses and Taught Modules run by the Faculty.
+From September 2016 to September 2022, Nick was the Taught Programme Director for the Faculty of Infectious & Tropical Diseases, with oversight of all teaching on the MSc Programmes (both Intensive and Distance Learning) and Short Courses run by the Faculty.
 Previously Nick was the Programme Director for the MSc in Medical Microbiology (https://www.lshtm.ac.uk/study/masters/medical-microbiology) from 2005 to 2016.
-During this time, he also acted as Module Organiser for the MSc Modules on Core Bacteriology, Clinical Bacteriology and Clinical Virology and also lectured on the MSc Module Advanced Training in Molecular Biology.
+During this time, he also acted as Module Organiser for the MSc Modules on Bacteriology, Clinical Bacteriology and Clinical Virology and also lectured on the MSc Module Advanced Training in Molecular Biology.
 He chaired the Course Committee and was a member of the Exam Board for the MSc in Medical Microbiology.

-Nick currently supervises three PhD students and also supervises MSc research projects at the LSHTM.
+Nick currently supervises two PhD students and also supervises MSc research projects at the LSHTM.

 Nick successfully completed the Professional Certificate in Teaching and Learning in Higher and Professional Education (with Distinction) at the Institute of Education (University of London) in 2006 and became a Fellow of The Higher Education Academy in 2007.